harisheoran/harisheoran.github.io/content/projects/scale-mesh/index.md

 ## 🏗️ Build Server
 It builds the code and pushes the artifacts to the S3 bucket.

-🤔 How it works?
+### 🤔 What it do?
-It is a custom Docker container which uses the GitHub repo URL, clones it and then pushes it and push them to the S3 bucket
+It is a custom Docker container which takes the GitHub repository URL, clones it and build the application artifacts and push to the S3 bucket.

+### 🤔 How it works?
-🔧 definitionIt is a Multistage Docker build, which builds the Go binary in the first stage and then runs the binary in 2nd stage to build the user's web app code and push the build artifacts to the S3 bucket.
+It is a docker container built using multi-stage dockerfile, which builds the Go binary in the first stage and then runs the binary in 2nd stage, this binary contains the code to build the user's web app code and push the build artifacts to the S3 bucket.

-🖼️ Build Server image is pushed to AWS ECR, and then an ECS cluster & Task defination are created to run a container from the ECR image after the task is completed, it'll destroy the container.
+> This Docker image is hosted on private AWS ECR.

+🔧 Workflow

+#### 1. Kubernetes Version
+A k8s Job triggered which uses our image from ECR, and create & run the Docker container.

+#### 2. Initial version
+It uses AWS ECS to run the container as a ECS Task.

+### Why run the container as a task?
+Task is a short lived process which do the job and destroy the container, so efficient uses of resources and saving the cost.
-👉 So, the user can build  & deploy multiple apps simultaneously, and the load will not affect the primary server.
+👉 So, the user can build  & deploy multiple apps simultaneously, and the load will not affect the primary api-server.

-You can also use Kubernetes Job task to build the web app and push to S3, if we are deploying our app in K8s, making it less dependent on AWS.

 ## 🙋API Server
 The main backend API is the one via which the user interacts with the platform.